Files.com's integration with Sharepoint allows you to integrate with SharePoint in several different ways.

 Certain remotes that use OAuth for authentication may require regular rotation of your credentials.
 When this is needed, you will see an alert in the top left of the web interface.
 You can click the link in that alert to re-authenticate and re-establish the connection to the remote.

 Because SharePoint uses the oAuth authorization protocol, there may be future errors with the authentication even after your remote server is configured and running smoothly for some time.
-When one of those errors happens, Files.com will disable your SharePoint remote server connection and record the error in your External Events log.
+When one of those errors happens, Files.com will disable your SharePoint remote server connection and record the error in your site alerts, showing it in the overall site warnings which displays on the top bar of the Administrator view in the web portal.

 Files.com implements OAuth for access delegation to Sharepoint.